Leigh Bardugo Shares Cast List and First Cast Photo of Netflix’s Upcoming Shadow and Bone Adaptation

 Latest Posts

-- Stubby the Rocket Fan-Made Recreation of Missing Doctor Who Episode to Premiere on the BBC 13 hours ago
+- Stubby the Rocket The Rook and Rose Trilogy by M.A.
+Carrick Acquired by Orbit Books 2 hours ago

-- Alvaro Zinos-Amaro Star Trek: Deep Space Nine Reread — Gateways #4: Demons of Air and Darkness and “Horn and Ivory” 14 hours ago
+- Stubby the Rocket The Full Trailer for His Dark Materials Promises a Dark Epic and an Angry Polar Bear 2 hours ago

-- Stubby the Rocket Check Out the First Footage from the Wheel of Time Show’s Table-Read 14 hours ago
+- Stubby the Rocket New Footage from The CW’s Batwoman Features Kissing, Hedge Clippers, Rabbit Henchmen 2 hours ago

-- Emily Asher-Perrin 9 Characters I Love Because They Are Hurting (and So Am I) 15 hours ago
+- Mahvesh Murad More Than Human: Frankissstein: A Love Story By Jeanette Winterson 3 hours ago

+- Bogi Takács QUILTBAG+ Speculative Classics: Up the Walls of the World by James Tiptree, Jr. 4 hours ago

 New in Series